Organizational Research Methods: Storytelling in Action

 Figure 6: Bhaskar's 7 Levels of Reality to Ensemble Leadership and to Follett's Integrative Unity (figure by Boje, 2017)

-"Emprirical realism is underpinned by a metaphysical dogma, which I call the epistemic fallacy, that statements about being can always be transposed into statements about our knowledge of being.
-As ontology cannot, it is argued, be reduced to epistemology this mistake merely covers the generation of an implicit ontology based on the category of experience; and an implicit realism based on the presumed characteristics of the objects of experience, viz. atomistic events, and their relations, viz. constant conjunctions" (Bhaskar, 1975: 5, A Realist Theory of Science).
+"Empirical realism is underpinned by a metaphysical dogma, which I call the epistemic fallacy, that statements about being can always be transposed into statements about our knowledge of being.
+As ontology cannot, it is argued, be reduced to epistemology this mistake merely covers the generation of an implicit ontology based on the category of experience; and an implicit realism based on the presumed characteristics of the objects of experience, viz.
+Thomistic events, and their relations, viz. constant conjunctions" (Bhaskar, 1975: 5, A Realist Theory of Science).

 Bhaskar Multiple Ontologies © D. M. Boje 2017